IjzerenHein/famous-flex-datepicker/tutorial/DatePicker.md

 ## Custom renderables

-You can also create or use your own renderables, in that case specify a `Function` instead of `true/false`:
+To create or use your own renderables, specify a factory `Function` instead of `true/false`:

 ```javascript